• Skip to main content

 Cornbread tips

 • Do I need to use masa harina?
+Nope!
+Cornmeal or polenta would work just fine.
 In the U.S.A. cornbread is usually made with cornmeal, which is coarser than masa harina and hasn’t had the alkaline treatment.
-Cornmeal is very similar to polenta, which is a perfectly acceptable substitute – I’ve made many delicious corn breads with polenta.
-Do not confuse with cornflour (aka corn starch) which is totally different and would make seriously nasty cornbread.
+Cornmeal is hard to find here in the UK, but I’ve made many delicious corn breads with polenta.
+Do not confuse cornmeal with cornflour (aka corn starch) which is totally different and would make seriously nasty cornbread.

 • Sweetness.
 There are soooo many schools of thought on whether sweet or savoury cornbread is the way forward.
 Southern cornbread is almost always savoury.
-My family’s cornbread was almost so sweet with sugar that it could have been a desert (thinks Jiffy cornbread mix, which you can amazingly now buy in the UK – a perfectly good quick intro to cornbread if you’re new to it).
-Here, I’ve added 1/4 maple syrup which gives some underlying sweetness without being over the top.
+My family’s cornbread was almost so sweet with sugar that it could have been a desert (think Jiffy cornbread mix, which you can amazingly now buy in the UK – a perfectly good quick intro to cornbread if you’re new to it).
+I find the addition of 1/4 cup maple syrup (or agave, or honey) enhances the natural sweetness of the corn while still retaining a largely savoury bread product.
+The point is: feel free to add more or less sweet stuff to your tastes.

 • Add-ins.
 I’ve added fresh sweetcorn and pickled chillies to this recipe (both optional).
 You could also add fresh chillies, spring onions, cheese, cheese, even bacon.
 (Here’s more radical mix-ins for cornbread.)

 • How to serve?
-Enjoy it as is, or top with extra butter and/or maple syrup.
+Enjoy it as is, or with butter.
 I like mine with a drizzle of smoky spicy salsa macha Mexican chilli oil.

 Vegan / gluten-free cornbread?

 Most of this recipe contains masa harina which is naturally gluten-free.
-You could substitute the plain flour with a gluten-free plain flour very easily.
+You could substitute the plain flour with a gluten-free plain flour very easily, or skip it as mentioned above.

 As for vegan, I haven’t tried it myself but you could try subbing the milk + eggs with 2 cups of plant-based milk and 2 tsp of vinegar (the acidity is needed to react with the baking powder).